-7.43 Living roofs/walls reduce runoff by storing water, by the plants using the water, and by evapotranspiration.
-They can also provide insulation, increase carbon absorption and be

-- 7.44 Depending on the context of the application site/development, buildings should be designed to accommodate living roofs/walls.
+- 7.43 Living roofs/walls reduce runoff by storing water, by the plants using the water, and by evapotranspiration.
+They can also provide insulation, increase carbon absorption and be visually appealing in the right setting. - 7.44 Depending on the context of the application site/development, buildings should be designed to accommodate living roofs/walls.
 Every effort should be made to take advantage of the multifunctional nature of living roofs/walls and capitalise on their ability to provide additional amenity, placemaking and biodiversity benefits. - 7.45 Careful consideration should be given towards the solar aspect of the location and choice of growing mediums (this will affect water storage capacity and planting choices) to maximise effectiveness.